dx-games-1339/ironbound/docs_v30.md

 A recruit assigned to an HQ task is unavailable for field deployment until reassigned.
 Task output is calculated each turn based on the number of assigned recruits and their capabilities.

+In V1 HQ staff tasks are a placeholder and has no real effect or game logic behind it.

 ### 3.3 POI Layout

 A view representing the internal structure of a single POI.
 Accessed by clicking a POI on the Global Map.